Volumen/GameWith3TypeOfSavingData_Lab7/README.md

 # GameWith3TypeOfSavingData
-Simple game that uses 3 tipe of data storage
+Simple game that uses 3 tipe of data storage on Android OS

 A circle divided into two parts is drawn on the screen.
 After the start, the game waits randomly for a few seconds and displays a toast "start".